Aztec calendar stone

 The artist carved the Aztec calendar stone in 1479.
 Naturally, it was dedicated to the sun god.
 It was a massive carving, 3 feet thick, almost 12 feet across, and weighing almost 25 tones (22.5 tonnes).
 It was carved from basalt - a solidified lava, this being an area where volcanos were common.
 But then it was lost - buried under the central square of

-renovations began on the central square (Zocalo) of Mexico City.
+Then, in 1790, renovations began on the central square (Zocalo) of Mexico City.
 On December 17th, the massive carving was unearthed, renewing interest in Mexico's ancient cultures.
-It was the Aztec calendar stone, or, more properly, the Cuauhxicalli Eagle Bowl
+It was the Aztec calendar stone, or, more properly, the Cuauhxicalli Eagle Bowl.

 The famous calendar stone is a brilliant combination of artistry and geometry.
 It reflects the Aztec understanding of time and space as wheels within wheels.
 The detailed surface of the stone combines the understanding of the gods the people had created over the centuries as well as their observations of the heavens.